Hardi-St/MobaLedLib/README.md

 # MobaLedLib
-Arduino library for controlling LEDs and other components on a model railway.
+###Arduino library for controlling LEDs and other components on a model railway.

+**New: Excel User interface to configure the LEDs without programming at all!**
+Copy the following line to open the Excel sheet after the library is installed:
+ %USERPROFILE%\Documents\Arduino\libraries\Mobaledlib\examples\23_B.LEDs_AutoProg\Prog_Generator_MobaLedLib.xlsm

-The use of RGB LEDs offers fascinating possibilities for lighting a model railway:
+**The use of RGB LEDs offers fascinating possibilities for lighting a model railway:**
-- Infinite number of lighting effects - Brightness and color of each LED can be set individually and dynamically
+- **Infinite number of lighting effects** - Brightness and color of each LED can be set individually and dynamically
-- Easiest cabling - The objects (houses, traffic lights, ...) are simply plugged into a multiple socket
+- **Easiest cabling** - The objects (houses, traffic lights, ...) are simply plugged into a multiple socket
-- Extremely affordable - 100 LEDs for the price of three "normal" lights
+- **Extremely affordable** - 100 LEDs for the price of three "normal" lights
-- Up to 256 RGB LEDs (768 channels) can be controlled by an Arduino
+- Up to **256 RGB LEDs (768 channels)** can be controlled by an Arduino
 - Controlling other components is just as easy
   - Sound modules
   - Servo and stepper motors